 You’re my brown eyed girl

-“Wildflower” by Tom Petty is another popular option that falls into the same category.
-It’s a great song, but slightly cringe-y lyrics for a father daughter dance.
+“Wildflowers” by Tom Petty is another popular option that almost falls into the same category.
+It’s a great song, but has slightly cringe-y lyrics for a father daughter dance considering the song is about setting an ex free.
+(Though honestly I think this song is completely fine.)

 But don’t worry!
 There are a lot of great choices out there for father daughter dance songs that (hopefully) won’t make you cringe when you hear them.